5th Annual Corporate Engineering Challenge - Engineering like a girl

 By Sarah Mangas (Associate Project Manager) and Kelly Oswald (Design Engineer)

 The Air Zoo hosted the 5th annual Corporate Engineering Challenge (CEC) put on by several local Southwest Michigan companies and organized by the South Central Michigan chapter of Society of Women Engineers.
-Two of our female engineers, Sarah Mangas and Kelly Oswald, volunteered to judge the competition.
+Two of our female engineers, Sarah Mangas and Kelly Oswald, volunteered to judge the corporate engineering challenge.

-The CEC’s goal is to introduce young girls to science, technology, engineering, and mathematics (STEM) before they hit middle school to spark creativity during this critical time and to foster a lifetime of learning.
+The Corporate Engineering Challenge’s goal is to introduce young girls to science, technology, engineering, and mathematics (STEM) before they hit middle school to spark creativity during this critical time and to foster a lifetime of learning.
 While the event is open to both girls and boys ages 9‒12, the majority of the 2018 challenge participants were female.

 The teams were tasked with designing components that would help remote-controlled cars complete three unique challenges.
 During build time, we posed engineering-related questions to the participants to gauge their understanding of the concepts that they were applying to their designs.